-• Use only sealed lead-acid, flooded, or gel batteries which must be deep cycle.

-- Explosive battery gases may be present while charging.
+- Use only sealed lead-acid, flooded, gel or lithium batteries which must be deep cycle. - Explosive battery gases may be present while charging.
 Be certain there is enough ventilation to release the gases. - Be careful when working with large lead acid batteries.
 Wear eye protection and have fresh water available in case there is contact with the battery acid. - Carefully read battery manuals before operation. - Do NOT let the positive (+) and negative (-) terminals of the battery touch each other. - Recycle battery when it is replaced. - Over-charging and excessive gas precipitation may damage the battery plates and activate material shedding on them.
 Too high of an equalizing charge or too long of one may cause damage.
-Please carefully review the specific requirements of the battery used in the system. - Equalization is carried out only for non-sealed / vented/ flooded / wet cell lead acid batteries. - Do NOT equalize sealed / VRLA type AGM / Gel cell batteries UNLESS permitted by battery manufacturer.
+Please carefully review the specific requirements of the battery used in the system. - Equalization is carried out only for non-sealed / vented/ flooded / wet cell lead acid batteries. - Do NOT equalize VRLA type AGM / Gel / Lithium cell batteries UNLESS permitted by battery manufacturer. - Default charging parameters in Li mode are programmed for 12.8V Lithium Iron Phosphate (LFP) Battery only.
+Before using Rover to charge other types of lithium battery, set the parameters according to the suggestions from battery manufacturer.

+WARNING

-WARNING: Connect battery terminals to the charge controller BEFORE connecting the solar panel(s) to the charge controller.
+Connect battery terminals to the charge controller BEFORE connecting the solar panel(s) to the charge controller.
 NEVER connect solar panels to charge controller until the battery is connected.

-WARNING: Do NOT connect any inverters or battery charger into the load terminal of the charge controller.
+Do NOT connect any inverters or battery charger into the load terminal of the charge controller.

-WARNING: Once equalization is active in the battery charging, it will not exit this stage unless there is adequate charging current from the solar panel.
+Once equalization is active in the battery charging, it will not exit this stage unless there is adequate charging current from the solar panel.
 There should be NO load on the batteries when in equalization charging stage.